stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

      - http://Linuxhelp.com
      - https://learn.datacamp.com/

 ### Following the course in a terminal
 - In this course you will use a terminal window to type in your Unix commands.
 - This is similar to the "Command Prompt" window on MS Windows systems, which allows the user to type DOS commands to manage files.

-### Cheat sheet
-- We've also included a cheat sheet.
-It probably won't make a lot of sense now, but it might be a useful reminder of this module later in the course.

 ---